loading...

 Responsibly producing the Bank of America Chicago Marathon requires strategic planning, accurate measurement and effective communication of our sustainability efforts.

-• The Chicago public transportation system is the perfect way for spectators to get around the city sustainably.
-View the CTA information in the online event spectator guide to find the viewing areas close to the train stations.
+• The Chicago public transportation system provides the perfect way for spectators to get around the city sustainably.
+CTA information will be in the online event spectator guide.

 • We share the Bank of America Chicago Marathon Sustainability Guidebook with vendors, partners and others who would like to know more about what we do and actions they can take to be more sustainable.